-Schedule adjustments (course add/course drop/course withdrawal) may occur after the published registration time period according to the following procedure:
+Schedule adjustments (course add/drop/withdrawal) may occur after the published registration time period according to the following procedure:

-- The last day to add a class as published on the University calendar has not passed. - The student's Faculty Advisor or Academic Coordinator and the Financial Aid Office have reviewed and approved the drop/add request. - The drop/add form is submitted to the Office of Academic Records for processing prior to the last day to add a class.
+- The last day to add a class as published on the University calendar has not passed. - The student's faculty advisor or ASC and the Financial Aid Office have reviewed and approved the drop/add request. - The drop/add form is submitted to the Office of Academic Records for processing prior to the last day to add a class

-Courses dropped between the last day to drop without record and the last day to drop a course without penalty as published on the University Calendar will be dropped with a grade of "W." A grade of "W" is not calculated into the GPA.
+Courses dropped between the last day to drop without record and the last day to drop a course without penalty as published on the University calendar will be dropped with a grade of "W." A grade of "W" is not calculated into the GPA.

-Courses dropped after the last day to drop a course without penalty as published on the University Calendar will be dropped with an NC or F, except in the case of withdrawal from the University when a grade of W may be assigned.
+Courses dropped after the last day to drop a course without penalty as published on the University calendar will be dropped with an NC or F, except in the case of withdrawal from the University when a grade of W may be assigned.